-We also get asked about oxidation in crushed malt and many brewers believe that if you don’t crush malt fresh then it will very quickly oxidise and cause staleing reactions in the beer.
+We also get asked about oxidation in crushed malt, and many brewers believe that if you don’t crush malt fresh, then it will very quickly oxidise and cause staleing reactions in the beer.

-In our testing of crushed and whole malt we make up a malt tea as part of the flavour assessment.
-This quickly reveals the freshness of the malt in the same way a brewer would taste a force-aged sample for degradation of flavour.
+In our testing of crushed and whole malt, we make up a malt tea as part of the flavour assessment; this quickly reveals the freshness of the malt in the same way a brewer would taste a force-aged sample for degradation of flavour.
 We have found that under the correct storage conditions, there is no difference between freshly crushed and whole malt up to xx months.
-We would always say, if in doubt, make a mash brew and taste the malt.
+We would always say if in doubt, make a mash brew and taste the malt.

-At Crisp we mill the speciality (crystals, roasted, other cereals, etc.) to a slightly coarser grist than the base malts (Best Ale, Maris Otter, German Pils, Euro Pils, Clear Choice, etc.).
+At Crisp Malt, we mill the speciality (crystals, roasted, other cereals, etc.) to a slightly coarser grist than the base malts (Best Ale, Maris Otter, German Pils, Euro Pils, Clear Choice, etc.).
 Coloured malts and speciality malts generally gum up the filter bed and have a negative effect on wort separation.
 Milling more coarsely reduces the particle size and improves the filter bed porosity helping to speed up filtration.
 If you mill to the same settings as your base malt and don’t have any issues, don’t worry about it.

 Flaked torrefied products don’t need to be milled.
-During production process the cereal is subjected to rapid heating until they ‘pop’.
+During the production process, the cereal is subjected to rapid heating until they ‘pop’.
 This disrupts the cell structure as the starch gelatinises.
 They then pass through hot rollers.
 Milling them in the brewery can cause wort separation issues, they can also stick to the rollers causing blockages.

-Is it wise to crush and mash wheat and Rye separately and mash early at lower temperatures to increase our malt efficient ?
+Is it wise to crush and mash wheat and Rye separately and mash early at lower temperatures to increase our malt efficient?

-Having your own mill can give the brewery a lot of flexibility but there is no hard rule on when you should add one, I would ask; why do you want one?
+Having your own mill can give the brewery a lot of flexibility, but there is no hard rule on when you should add one, I would ask; why do you want one?

 I would say the main reasons for adding a mill is to give the brewer control over the process, possibly make life easier by adding the bulk bag option and to build in future expansion.
-Moving to bulk is much more expensive with costs around £80k, you need to be using around 150 tonnes per annum before making this move and payback is still going to be over 4 or 5 years so it goes back to the question – why do you want a mill?
-In this case it’s for operational ease, you will most likely be brewing multiple times per day and bulk storage will save space and time.
+Moving to bulk is much more expensive with costs around £80k, you need to be using around 150 tonnes per annum before making this move and payback is still going to be over 4 or 5 years, so it goes back to the question – why do you want a mill?
+In this case, it’s for operational ease, you will most likely be brewing multiple times per day, and bulk storage will save space and time.

-We are really fortunate that in the UK most breweries are located close to a maltings and so we can supply bagged, crushed malts that will keep well for long periods of time under the correct storage conditions.
+We are really fortunate that in the UK most breweries are located close to a maltings and so Crisp can supply bagged, crushed malts that will keep well for long periods of time under the correct storage conditions.
 We are also aware that this is hard to do in different parts of the world and so, no one size fits all.
 If your location, climate, storage conditions and/or size mean that a mill is a necessity rather than a luxury, then do some research and buy a mill that will produce consistent results, is easy to finely adjust and that treats the grain well.

-Producing consistent grist on brewery-based milling equipment requires an investment in; high quality kit, quality systems, attention to detail and recordkeeping.
+Producing consistent grist on brewery-based milling equipment requires an investment in; high-quality kit, quality systems, attention to detail and recordkeeping.
 By producing a consistent grist you are setting yourself up well for a successful mash.
 A poor or inconsistent grist, especially one which isn’t suited to your mashing method, can cause issues in lautering, starch extract recovery, extract of beta-glucans or polyphenols, filtration, fermentation and shelf life.